An Introduction to NISM Certifications

 Rest are voluntary certifications, which are not mandatory, but they offer the benefit of advanced knowledge in that specific area.

 A list of most popular NISM certification exams and topics they cover are:

 This certification offers the knowledge of fundamentals about the currency derivatives market and its operations, including trading and settlement mechanisms and investment strategies.

 This certificate is mandatory for dealers handling currency-enabled terminals.

 2. Series-VIII: Equity Derivatives Certification Examination

 This certificate is also the mandatory one.
 This one is required for dealers handling equity terminals.
-As equity market means everything apart from currency and commodity, this certificate is one of most required certificate.
+As the equity market means everything apart from currency and commodity, this certificate is one of the most required certificates.